Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-architecture.md

 ## Common methods

-Next-gen SDKs share the same architecture as well as the same interfaces.
+Latest SDKs share the same architecture as well as the same interfaces.
 Aligned interfaces benefit using Amplitude SDKs on multiple platforms without memorizing different function names.

-This a list of shared interfaces of next-gen SDKs.
+This a list of shared interfaces of latest SDKs.

 !!!note
     Different SDKs follow different naming conventions.
 Here use camel case for methods and parameters and use pascal case for classes.